roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/FAQ about container networks.md

 You can select one of the following network plug-ins when you create an ACK cluster:

 -   Flannel: a simple and stable Container Network Interface \(CNI\) plug-in developed by the Kubernetes community.
 You can use [Flannel](https://github.com/coreos/flannel) with Virtual Private Cloud \(VPC\) of Alibaba Cloud.
 This ensures that your clusters and containers run in a high-speed and stable network.
 However, Flannel provides only basic features and does not support standard Kubernetes network policies.
 -   Terway: a network plug-in developed by ACK.
-Terway provides all the features of Flannel and allows you to assign Alibaba Cloud elastic network interfaces \(ENIs\) to containers.
+Terway provides all the features of Flannel and allows you to attach Alibaba Cloud elastic network interfaces \(ENIs\) to containers.
 You can use Terway to define access control policies based on standard Kubernetes network policies for intercommunication among containers.
 Terway also supports bandwidth throttling on individual containers.
-If you do not need to use Kubernetes network policies, you can choose Flannel.
+If you do not want to use Kubernetes network policies, you can choose Flannel.
 In other cases, we recommend that you choose Terway.
-For more information about Terway, see [Use Terway](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Use Terway.md).
+For more information about Terway, see [Work with Terway](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Work with Terway.md).

 ## How do I plan the network of a cluster?

 When you create an ACK cluster, you must specify a VPC, vSwitches, CIDR blocks of pods, and CIDR blocks of Services.
-We recommend that you decide the IP address of each Elastic Compute Service \(ECS\) instance in the cluster, CIDR blocks of pods, and CIDR blocks of Services before you create an ACK cluster.
-For more information, see [Assign CIDR blocks to resources in a Kubernetes cluster under a VPC](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Assign CIDR blocks to resources in a Kubernetes cluster under a VPC.md).
+We recommend that you plan the IP address of each Elastic Compute Service \(ECS\) instance in the cluster, the CIDR blocks of Kubernetes pods, and the CIDR blocks of Services before you create an ACK cluster.
+For more information, see [Plan CIDR blocks for an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Plan CIDR blocks for an ACK cluster.md).

+## Can I use hostPorts to create port mappings in an ACK cluster?

+-   No, you cannot use hostPorts to create port mappings in an ACK cluster.
+-   A pod in a VPC can be accessed by other cloud resources that are deployed in the same VPC through the endpoint of the pod in the VPC.
+Therefore, port mapping is not required.
+-   Only Services of the NodePort and LoadBalancer types can be exposed to the Internet.